 Media Training for Family Physicians

-Please join us on Wednesday, June 23rd at 6:30PM for a 90-minute media training to equip members to become Family Medicine Spokespeople, Ambassadors of CAFP, and ACEs Champions.
-The training will equip you to share your voice and expertise in a far-reaching way with media.
+Enjoy this recording from June 23rd, a 90-minute media training webinar to equip members to become Family Medicine Spokespeople, Ambassadors of CAFP, and ACEs Champions.
+The training will equip you to share your voice and expertise in a far-reaching way with media!

 This activity is intended for family medicine physicians, residents, students and other primary care providers and clinicians.